timheilman/scorebridge-ts-submodule/README.md

 ### 1.1.1, Version Code 14

 Major redesign.

+BREAKING CHANGE: support for Android 5 (API level 22) and below has been dropped.
+Only Android 6+ (API level 23) and above is supported.
+This represents 98.5% of Android devices in use.

 - Portrait or landscape orientation now supported
 - Introduces a bottom navigation bar
 - Board data can be revised at any time during a round